derailed/k9s/README.md

 This initial drop is brittle.
 K9s will most likely blow up...

 1. You're running older versions of Kubernetes.
 K9s works best Kubernetes 1.12+.
-1. You don't have enough RBAC fu to manage your cluster (see RBAC section below).
+2. You don't have enough RBAC fu to manage your cluster.

 ---